ondrej33/hctl-model-checker/README.md

 The tool takes BN models in the `bnet` format as its input, with many example models present in the `benchmark_models` directory.
 The models are also present in the the aeon (and often even sbml) formats.

-The grammar for HCTL is specified in the file `src/Parsing_HCTL_formula/HCTL.g4`

-Example formulae can be found in the file `formulae_examples.txt`
+The grammar for HCTL is specified in the readable format in the file `src/Parsing_HCTL_formula/HCTL.g4`.
+Example formulae can be found in the file `formulae_examples.txt`.

 # Code structure